Shuaibu-oluwatunmise/Ned2_leap_teleoperation/README.md

 ## 🤝 Contributing

-This is a final year university project.
-While contributions are not actively sought, feedback and suggestions are welcome!
+Contributions, feedback and suggestions are welcome!

 ### If You're Interested:
 1. Fork the repository